 - Milk: Full-fat canned coconut milk is my favorite milk to use for chia pudding as it results in the creamiest texture of all nut milks I've used.
 Almond milk, cashew milk, oat milk, and any other dairy-free milk taste great as well!

 - Chia seeds: I've found this to be the perfect milk to chia seed ratio.
 Use 3 tablespoons if you prefer a thinner consistency.
 Or play around with different amounts of chia seed until you find your favorite consistency!

 - Vanilla extract: A few drops of vanilla to add flavor.
 You can omit this if you're using flavored milk!

 How to Make Chia Seed Pudding

 Once you have your ingredients, all you need is a bowl and whisk.
 Alternatively, you can use a jar with a lid!

 - Prepare the chia pudding: In a medium bowl, combine the milk, chia seeds, sweetener (if using), and vanilla extract.
 Whisk until well combined.
 Alternatively, combine the ingredients in a jar with a lid and shake for about 30 seconds to combine the ingredients (I love using a mason jar).

 - Stir the mixture: Let it sit for 5 minutes and whisk again.
 Or, if using a jar, shake the jar again for 15-30 seconds.
 Be sure to do this step otherwise you'll end up with clumpy chia pudding!

 - Refrigerate: Cover the bowl or pour the mixture into another container with a lid.
 Refrigerate for at least one hour.

 - Add toppings: Enjoy as is or add any of the toppings.
-One of my personal favorite ways is to add seasonal fruit, like this Fig Berry Chia Pudding.
+One of my personal favorite ways is to add seasonal fruit.

 - 1 cup almond milk